The Blue Lagoon (novel)

-The Blue Lagoon is a romance novel written by Henry De Vere Stacpoole and was first published by T. Fisher Unwin in 1908.
-It is the first novel of the Blue Lagoon trilogy, which also includes The Garden of God (1923) and The Gates of Morning (1925).
-The novel has inspired several film adaptations, most notably the 1980 film The Blue Lagoon starring Brooke Shields and Christopher Atkins.
+The Blue Lagoon is a coming-of-age romance novel written by Henry De Vere Stacpoole, first published by T. Fisher Unwin in 1908.
+The Blue Lagoon explores themes of love, childhood innocence, and the conflict between civilisation and the natural world.

 Plot summary

-The story centers on two cousins, Dick and Emmeline Lestrange, who are marooned with a galley cook on an island in the South Pacific following a shipwreck.
+The story centres on two cousins, Dick and Emmeline Lestrange, who are marooned with a galley cook on an island in the South Pacific Ocean following a shipwreck.
 The galley cook, Paddy Button, assumes responsibility for the children and teaches them how to survive, cautioning them to avoid the "arita" berries, which he calls "the never-wake-up berries".

 Two and a half years after the shipwreck, Paddy dies following a drinking binge.
 The children survive on their resourcefulness and the bounty of their remote paradise.
-They live in a hut and spend their days fishing, swimming, diving for pearls and exploring the island.
+They live in a hut and spend their days fishing, swimming, diving for pearls, and exploring the island.

-As the years pass, Dick and Emmeline grow into physically mature young adults and begin to fall in love.
-Ignorant of their human sexuality, they do not understand or know how to express their physical attraction to one another.
-Eventually, they consummate their relationship.
-The author, Henry De Vere Stacpoole, describes their sexual encounter as having been "conducted just as the birds conduct their love affairs.
-An affair absolutely natural, absolutely blameless and without sin.
-It was a marriage according to nature, without feast or guests".
+As time progresses, Dick and Emmeline undergo the natural process of maturing into young adults and develop romantic feelings for one another.
+Unaware of the complexities of human sexuality, they struggle to comprehend and articulate their growing physical attraction.
+Eventually, they engage in an intimate act, which is portrayed as resembling the courtship rituals observed in the animal kingdom.

-Dick becomes very attentive toward Emmeline, listening to her stories and bringing her gifts.
-Over several months they make love often and eventually Emmeline becomes pregnant.
-The couple does not understand the physical changes happening to Emmeline's body and have no knowledge of childbirth.
+Dick becomes attentive toward Emmeline, listening to her stories and bringing her gifts.
+Over several months they have sex and eventually, Emmeline becomes pregnant.
+The couple does not understand the physical changes happening to Emmeline's body and does not know about childbirth.
 When the day comes for delivery, Emmeline disappears into the forest and returns with a child.
 They discover over time that the baby requires a name and they call him "Hannah" because they have only ever known an infant called by that name.